North Carolina Court Records

 North Carolina Inmate Search

-Inmate records are details of persons incarcerated in a correctional facility.
+Inmate records are details of persons incarcerated in a correctional facility within the Tar Heel State.
 These records show the identity of the inmate in question, as well as other information about the inmate’s charges, sentence, and current incarceration status.
-The following are some information available on a North Carolina inmate’s record:
+Other information that may be found on a North Carolina inmate’s record may include:

 - Name